Tag Archives: altricial

 HATCHING

-© elfruler 2018, 2021
+ยฉ elfruler 2018, 2026

 with thanks to Donna Young

 The avian egg is a marvel of nature, a self-enclosed and perfectly effective living environment for the developing bird embryo.
-The shell is sturdy but flexible, hard but porous.
-The egg contains all that is necessary to enable a small and weak organism to develop into a chick with all its parts and enough strength and skill to break through and emerge into the outside world.
-Here is an account of the many factors involved in a chick’s hatching.
+It contains all that is necessary to enable a small and weak organism to develop into a chick with all its parts and enough strength to break through and emerge into the outside world.ย Here is an account of the many factors involved in a chickโ€™s hatching.

 Inside the shell

-• The eggshell is a complex structure of hard calcium carbonate crystals interwoven with collagen fibers and coated by a thin layer of crystalline calcite and smooth protein cuticle.
-The structure is sturdy to protect the developing embryo, yet permeable with microscopic pores that allow oxygen to pass into the egg and carbon dioxide and water vapors to pass out.
+• The eggshell is a complex structure of hard calcium carbonate crystals interwoven with collagen fibers, and it is coated by a thin layer of crystalline calcite and smooth protein cuticle.
+The shell is sturdy enough to protect the developing embryo, yet it has microscopic pores that allow oxygen to pass into the egg and carbon dioxide and water vapors to pass out.

-• Two soft keratin membranes line the inside of the shell, both formed in the isthmus of the oviduct a few hours after fertilization.
-These membranes facilitate the exchange of oxygen, carbon dioxide, and water through the hard shell.
-The outer membrane becomes fused to the inside of the shell near the time of hatching, and the thinner membrane lines the inner surface of the outer membrane.
-A gap between the two membranes forms a small air cell in the large (blunt) end of the egg, which will become very important when hatching is near.
+• Twoย soft keratin membranes line the inside of the shell, both formed in the isthmus of the oviduct to serve as developmental and structural foundation for the hard shell.
+These shell membranes help protect the embryo from external microbes, facilitate the exchange of oxygen, carbon dioxide, water between the embryo and the outside environment, and collect calcium from the shell to be transferred to the embryo for its bone development.
+The outer membrane is attached to the inside of the shell, and the thinner inner membrane lines the outer membrane.
+There is a small gap between the 2 membranes in the blunt end of the shell.

-• Starting about a third of the way through 36-39 days of the embryo’s growth in the egg, an “egg tooth” or “pipping tooth,” a small, hard, sharp protuberance of calcified keratin on the beak’s upper mandible, begins to develop.
-Here is a closeup of the egg tooth on a hatchling eaglet at the Institute for Wildlife Studies.
+• Starting about a third of the way through the ~36 days of an eagle embryoโ€™s growth in the egg, an โ€œegg toothโ€ or โ€œpipping tooth,โ€ a small, hard, sharp protuberance of calcified keratin near the tip of the beakโ€™s upper mandible, begins to develop.
+Click here for a closeup of the egg tooth on a hatchling eaglet at the Institute for Wildlife Studies.
 The egg tooth gradually wears away within a couple of weeks after hatch.

-• A muscle in the back of the chick’s neck (the complexus or hatching muscle) swells in response to the influx of lymphatic fluids.
-This muscle recedes in size after hatching (although it later plays a role in neck extension in grown eagles).
+• A few days before hatch begins, a paired muscle in the back of the chickโ€™s neck (the complexusย orย hatching muscle) swells in response to the influx of fluids from adjacent lymph glands.
+(This muscle plays a role in neck extension in grown eagles).

 The hatching process

-• As the embryo nears full development it takes up most of the space inside the shell – it is crowded in there!
-The chick has gradually rolled to curl up tightly, lying on its left side with its legs bent in the smaller end of the shell, its back against the air cell.
-Its head is tucked forward against its breast near the blunt end of the shell and turned to the right under its right wing.
-This puts the beak and the egg tooth close to the air cell.
-Here is a drawing of the position of the chick in a chicken egg at 20 days, just before hatching.
+• As the embryo nears hatch it takes up most of the space inside the shell โ€“ it is crowded in there!
+The chick lies on itsย left sideย with its feet in the smaller end of the shell and itsย head tucked forwardย against its breastย near the blunt endย of the shell.
+The inner shell membrane and CAM are draped over the head, beak, and wings.

-• The complexus muscle begins to contract, causing the entire body of the chick to straighten and contract, pushing the egg tooth against the air cell and piercing it.
-This results in what is called the internal pip.
-The air cell releases a small supply of oxygen and prompts the chick’s lungs and its 9 air sacs to begin functioning.
+• The swollenย complexusย muscle in the back of the neck contracts, causing the body of the embryo to stretch out and pulling the head back so that it presses against the inner shell membrane.
+The right wing further stretches the membrane and lifts it away from the head.
+The pressure from head, beak, and wing ruptures the membrane, resulting in what is called theย internal pip.
+The air cell releases a small supply of oxygen and prompts the chickโ€™sย lungs and its 9 air sacs to begin functioning.

-• After the internal pipping the chick rests as its lungs learn to directly inhale oxygen and exhale carbon dioxide.
-At this point the blood circulation and gas exchange via the CAM (chorioallantoic membrane) are winding down and the cord that connects the CAM to the embryo begins to wither.
+• After the internal pipย the chick restsย as its lungs begin to inhale oxygen and exhale carbon dioxide and to make the proper exchange with the circulatory system.
+The respiratory function of theย CAMย is winding down and the cord connecting it to the embryoโ€™s heart through the umbilicus site begins to dry up.

-• The external pip accelerates fluid loss inside the egg as well as in the chick’s body, which is good because a slightly reduced body mass allows the chick more room to maneuver as it pushes against the shell.
+• The external pip acceleratesย fluid lossย from the egg and the chickโ€™s body, which can be good because a slightly reduced body mass allows the chick more room to maneuver as it pushes against the shell.
+However, if the ambient humidity is low, the exposed shell membranes can dry up, and their leathery texture may hold the shell together and can be harder for the chick to tear apart, making hatching more difficult.

-• The pip may begin as a tiny hole that increases in size over the next few hours.
-Or it may begin as a cracking of tiny bits of the shell, possibly taking a star-like appearance (“starring”).
-As the chick pushes outward, small bits of shell may bulge from the hole, often visible in profile as the pip is turned to the side.
-The chick’s legs flex and contract and the egg tooth pokes and scrapes the shell, creating larger holes and cracks.
-The chick’s beak, pipping tooth, and head might be visible through some of the cracks.
-The enlarged complexus muscle at the nape provides cushioning and support during this shell-breaking process.
+• The initial pip increases in size over the next few hours.
+In the early stages, small bits of shell might bulge from the hole, sometimes visible in profile if the egg is turned sideways to the cam.
+The egg tooth pokes and scrapes the shell, and the legs, shoulders, neck, and back flex, breaking up the shell and creating larger holes and cracks.
+The chickโ€™s beak, head, a wing, or a foot might poke through.
+The enlarged complexus muscle at the nape provides cushioning and support during this process.
+The chick rests between efforts.

-• The new hatchling is covered with a thin layer of downy feathers – its natal down – which is damp from the fluids inside the shell, matted against its mostly pinkish skin (but dark gray around the eyes).
-The down will dry out to a soft light gray color within a couple of hours.
+• The new hatchling is covered with a thin layer of downy feathers โ€“ itsย natal downย โ€“ which is damp from the fluids inside the shell, and its skin is mostly pinkish (but dark gray around the eyes).
+The down will dry out within a short time (it may even start drying out when the shell begins to break up), and the chick is then covered with a soft, fluffy, light gray coat.

 Parental behavior during hatching

-• The parents are aware of the hatching when they hear the chick’s vocalizations and possibly also its pecking at the shell.
+• The parents are aware that the hatch has begunย when they hear the chickโ€™s vocalizations after the internal pip and possibly also hear its pecking and scraping at the shell, even before the external pip.
 The incubating adult may stand above or to the side of the egg and lean in or cock its head, seeming to listen.
-Parents may chirp softly to the chick, or champ or click their beaks, perhaps another attempt to communicate.
+Parents may chirp softly to the chick.
+Click here for video of an incubating parent hearing its chick cheeping before the external pip at the USFWS National Conservation Training Center nest in WV.

-• They might continue to gently nudge the hatching egg and even the emerging chick with their beak.
+• They might gently nudge the hatching egg and the emerging chick.
+They may push shell fragments away from the hatching egg.

-• They may exhibit restlessness in the egg cup, rising to check the eggs every few minutes, circling the cup, leaning in often to listen.
-They often pull soft nesting material in toward the nest cup (sometimes building a wall between the cup and the viewers!).
+• They often pull soft nesting material in toward the nest cup (sometimes building a wall between the cup and the viewers!).

-• Bald Eagle hatchlings are “semi-altricial,” which means they are nearly helpless when they hatch, with limited motor skills and strength, entirely dependent on parents for food and warmth, and confined to the nest (“nidicolous” – “nest inhabiting”).
-All raptors are semi-altricial and must spend several weeks being cared for by their parents in the nest before they fledge and are capable of fending for themselves.
+• Bald Eagle hatchlings are โ€œsemialtricial,โ€ which means they are nearly helpless when they hatch, withย limited motor skills and strength, entirelyย dependent on parentsย forย foodย andย warmth, andย confined to the nestย (โ€œnidicolousโ€ โ€“ โ€œnest inhabitingโ€).
+All raptors are semialtricial and must spend several weeks being cared for by their parents before they fledge and are capable of fending for themselves.

-• Raptors are not considered fully altricial (like songbirds and parrots) because their eyes are open at hatch, they are covered with downy feathers, and they have some mobility.
+• Bald Eagles areย not considered fully altricial (like songbirds and parrots) because their eyes are open at hatch, they are covered with downy feathers, and they have some mobility.

-• At the other end of the developmental spectrum from altricial are “precocial” chicks, like geese, ducks, swans, chickens, quail, etc., which are capable of walking (and often swimming) and thermoregulating soon after they hatch.
-They are “nidifugous” (“nest fleeing”), meaning they leave the nest almost immediately after hatching.
+• At the other end of the developmental spectrum from altricial are โ€œprecocialโ€ chicks, like geese, ducks, swans, chickens, and quail, which are capable of walking (and often swimming) and thermoregulating soon after they hatch.
+They are โ€œnidifugousโ€ (โ€œnest fleeingโ€) meaning they can leave the nest almost immediately after hatching.

-• In the days before it hatched the eagle chick has absorbed the yolk sac into its body, whose nutrients feed it in the few hours before and after hatch.
+• In the days before it hatched the chick hasย absorbed the yolk sacย into its body, whose nutrients feed it in the few hours before and after hatch.
 It will not need to be fed by its parents for several hours.

-Clearly, hatching is a complex process, and most of the time it ends successfully.
-Sometimes, though, things can go wrong.
-This page surveys reasons why an egg might fail to hatch.
+Clearly, hatching is a complex process, and most of the time it ends successfully.ย Sometimes, though, things can go wrong.ย This page surveys reasons why an egg might fail to hatch.

 Here is a compilation video of the hatch of the first eaglet at the West End nest on Catalina Island on 20 March 2018.

-Detailed description of the development of a chicken embryo from fertilization through hatch, with great drawings and images.
+Dramatization of the development of a chicken embryo from oviposition to hatch (21 days)

 References

-• Bond, G.M., V.D.
-Scott, and R.G.
-Board 1986.
-Correlation of mechanical properties of avian eggshells with hatching strategies.
-Proceedings of the Zoological Society of London (A) 209:225-237.
+• Bond, G. M., V.D.
+Scott, and R. G. Board 1986.
+Correlation of mechanical properties of avian eggshells with hatching strategies.ย Proceedings of the Zoological Society of London (A)209:225-237.

-• Bond, G.M., R.G.
-Board, and V.D.
-Scott 1988.
+• Bond, G. M., R. G. Board,and V. D. Scott 1988.
 An account of the hatching strategies of birds.
-Biological Review 63:395-415.
+Biological Review63: 395-415.

-• Bortolotti, G.R.
-1984.
-Physical development of nestling Bald Eagles with emphasis on timing of growth events.
-Wilson Bulletin 96:524-542.
+• Bortolotti, Gary R. 1984.
+Physical development of nestling Bald Eagles with emphasis on timing of growth events.ย Wilson Bulletin96: 524-542.

-• Deeming, D.C.
-2002.
-Avian Incubation: Behaviour, Environment, and Evolution (Oxford and New York: Oxford University Press).
+• Deeming, D. C. 2002.
+Avian Incubation: Behaviour, Environment, and Evolution(Oxford and New York: Oxford University Press).

-• Deeming, D.C. and S.J.
-Reynolds, eds.
+• Deeming, D. C. and S. J. Reynolds, eds.
 2015.
-Nests, Eggs, and Incubation: New Ideas about Avian Reproduction (Oxford: Oxford University Press).
+Nests, Eggs, and Incubation: New Ideas about Avian Reproduction(Oxford: Oxford University Press).

-• Drent, R. 1973.
+• Drent, Rudolf 1973.
 The natural history of incubation.
-In Breeding Biology of Birds: Proceedings of a symposium on breeding behavior and reproductive physiology in birds, Denver, Colorado, February 1972, ed.
-D.S.
-Farner (Washington, DC: National Academy of Sciences):262-322.
+Inย Breeding Biology of Birds: Proceedings of a symposium on breeding behavior and reproductive physiology in birds, Denver, Colorado, February 1972, ed.
+Donald S. Farner (Washington, DC: National Academy of Sciences): 262-322.

-• Fox, N. 1995.
-Understanding the Bird of Prey (Surrey, British Columbia and Blaine, WA: Hancock House Publishers).
+• Fox, Nick 1995.
+Understanding the Bird of Prey(Surrey, British Columbia and Blaine, WA: Hancock House Publishers).

-• Gill, F.B.
-2007.
-Ornithology, 3rd ed.
+• Gill, Frank B. 2007.
+Ornithology, 3rdย ed.
 (New York: W. H. Freeman and Company).

-• Hamburger, V. and R. Oppenheim 1967.
-Prehatching motility and hatching behavior in the chick.
-Journal of Exp.
-Zool.
-166:171-204
+• Hamburger, Viktor and Ronald Oppenheim 1967.
+Prehatching motility and hatching behavior in the chick.ย Journal of Exp.
+Zool.ย 166: 171-204

-• Lovette, I.J. and J.W.
-Fitzpatrick, eds.
+• Lovette, Irby J. and John W. Fitzpatrick, eds.
 2016.
-The Cornell Lab of Ornithology Handbook of Bird Biology, 3rd ed.
+The Cornell Lab of Ornithology Handbook of Bird Biology, 3rdย ed.
 (Chichester, West Sussex: John Wiley & Sons, Ltd.

 • Oppenheim, Ronald W. 1972.
-Prehatching and hatching behaviour in birds: a comparative study of altricial and precocial species.
-Animal Behaviour 20:644-655.
+Prehatching and hatching behaviour in birds: a comparative study of altricial and precocial species.ย Animal Behaviour20: 644-655.

-• Podulka, S., R.W.
-Rohrbaugh, Jr., & R. Bonney, eds.
+• Podulka, Sandy, Ronald W. Rohrbaugh, Jr., & Rick Bonney, eds.
 2004.
-Handbook of Bird Biology, 2nd ed.
+Handbook of Bird Biology, 2ndย ed.
 (Ithaca, NY: The Cornell Lab of Ornithology).

-• Proctor, N.S. and P.J.
-Lynch 1993.
-Manual of Ornithology: Avian Structure & Function (New Haven and London: Yale University Press).
+• Proctor, Noble S. and Patrick J. Lynch 1993.
+Manual of Ornithology: Avian Structure & Function(New Haven and London: Yale University Press).

-• Sharpe, P. 1995.
-Guide to Bald Eagle Egg Incubation and Chick-Rearing.
+• Sharpe, Peter 1995. ย Guide to Bald Eagle Egg Incubation and Chick-Rearing.
 Institute for Wildlife Studies.

-• Starck, J. M. and R.E.
-Ricklefs, eds.
+• Starck, J. Matthias and Robert E. Ricklefs, eds.
 1998.
-Avian Growth and Development Evolution within the Altricial-Precocial Spectrum (New York and Oxford: Oxford University Press).
+Avian Growth and Development Evolution within the Altricial-Precocial Spectrum(New York and Oxford: Oxford University Press).

 HATCH TIMINGS

-This page presents data about times from egg-laying to hatch and times between hatches recorded at wild Bald Eagle nest cams from 2006-2016.
+This page presents data about times from egg-laying to hatch and ย times between hatches recorded at wild Bald Eagle nest cams from 2006-2016.

-The information here comes from JudyB’s charts, the Hancock Wildlife Forum, the Channel Islands EagleCAM Forum, nest cam websites, and my own observations.
+The information here comes from JudyBโ€™s charts, the Hancock Wildlife Forum, the Channel Islands EagleCAM Forum, nest cam websites, and my own observations.
 Scroll down for charts giving the raw data.

 Determining the exact time of hatch is difficult for several reasons: